 MOOD SWINGS: They may be mild, or they may be pronounced, but the hormone changes that a boy goes through in puberty will definitely affect his moods.
 Some kids are good at trying to hide this, (bless their hearts,) and some seem completely willing to take down the entire planet (beginning with their family) with their shifting moods.
 But just know: It’s normal.

 What we can do: To some extent, we need to expect, and accept the mood swings of our pubescent sons.
 They’re not trying to be moody, and I’m pretty sure they would never choose it if given the chance.
 But at the same time we don’t want to coddle our boys.
 If we let them think it’s ok to sulk around, snap at siblings, or be disrespectful to their parents, we’re not doing them any favors.
 Setting some boundaries for their moods is my best recommendation.
 For example, “I can tell you are struggling with your mood.
 I get it, it’s hard.
 I’m here if you need to talk.
 Otherwise, I’d just like you to go outside and get some exercise, or read your book in your room until you feel ready to be a pleasant part of the family.”
-Fair enough, right?
-The good news is, thanks to those hormones, it’s often only moments before that grumpy teen is bouncing back out of his room, with a silliness resembling his eight-year-old self.
+(Fair enough, right? ) The good news is, thanks to those hormones, it’s often only moments before that grumpy teen is bouncing back out of his room, with the silliness of his 8-year old self.

 APPETITE: At some point during puberty your son will quadruple his food intake. (or at least close.)
 Some boys start this before they hit a growth spurt, some a little later.
 Just expect the hungry boys and be prepared with all of the food.